radian3/radian3/notes/optimalClubHouseStrategy.md

 So all you have to do is ask women which things men need to do better?
 NO!!!!
 But Item #1 says to learn from women!
 Yes it does.
 But I can't ask women?
 Correct.
 I'll clear up potential confusion soon.

 Here is what you want to do.
 Go in women-led spaces that are venting about men.
 Don't say anything in the chat and don't go on stage.
 You are a level 1 man right now.
-Typing something in the chat or going on stage is too risky at level 1 because you don't know what you are doing and might say something that will get you kicked out of the room.
+Typing something in the chat or going on stage is too risky at level 1 because you don't know what you are doing and you might say something that will get you kicked out of the room.
 All you have to do is listen.
 You learn by listening right now.
 At some point, there will be a conversation on stage like this:

 Woman #1: In my past, I have had some bad experiences with men where _____________________ happened.
 Woman #2: *shares her story, which is similar to woman #1*